dgiovanis/dgiovanis.github.io/_pages/projects.md

   <strong>Role</strong>: PI<br>
  <strong>Amount</strong>: $25,000<br>

 Energetic materials such as <code>propellants, explosives</code>, and <code>pyrotechnics</code> are key performance components in a wide range of defense applications, including solid rocket motors and munitions.
 Sensitivity of energetic materials to loading (e.g., shock) is critically dependent on the <code>heterogeneities of the microstructure</code>.
-Given its inherently stochastic nature, in order to understand, predict and control the shock-to-detonation or shock-to-deflagration transition, it is crucial to conduct uncertainty quantification.
-In this project, we develop:
+In this project, we develop <code>manifold learning-based surrogate models</code> that will accelerate UQ that will help to to understand, predict and control the shock-to-detonation or shock-to-deflagration transition.

-* <code>manifold learning-based surrogate models</code> that will accelerate UQ.

 <img src="{{ site.url }}{{ site.baseurl }}/assets/images/energetic.png"/>